pevey/medusa-plugins/packages/sveltekit-sdk/README.md

 # sveltekit-medusa-sdk

-A SvelteKit client for communicated with a [Medusa](https://medusajs.com) v2 backend built on top of the Medusa JS SDK.
+A SvelteKit client for communicating with a [Medusa](https://medusajs.com) v2 backend built on top of the Medusa JS SDK.
 It is designed to access the Medusa backend **only from the storefront server**.
 It is not designed for having the client browser make network calls to the Medusa backend directly.

 This package is the successor to [sveltekit-medusa-client](https://www.npmjs.com/package/sveltekit-medusa-client), a SvelteKit library for communicating with a v1 Medusa backend.